reubog/dartgame/dartboard-mqtt-granboard-linux/README.md

 Requires a running mqtt server

 ## Re-map your dartboard values
-Run main in this class ```com.bognandi.dart.domain.dartboard.bluetooth.GranboardValueMapper``` and copy the logs.
+If needed to discover what vales the granboard is sending, run main in this class ```com.bognandi.dart.domain.dartboard.bluetooth.GranboardValueMapper``` and copy the logs.

 A current list via mapping can be found in ```granboard-values.txt```.